SkinnyRat/MBED/README.md

 # MBED Projects

-Applications for the ARM mbed microcontroller.
+Applications for the ARM mbed NXP LPC1768 microcontroller.

 [1] The fan-timer controller - used to programatically turn on & off a USB fan at specified intervals.
 Requires 2 separate power sources 1 USB power bank alone cannot supply enough electricity for both the fan and the LCD.